Bank of China unveils first perpetual bond amid capital pressure

 "Chinese banks have been encouraged by regulators to diversify and expand their capital structure via issuing new instruments," said Nicholas Zhu, Beijing-based senior analyst with Moody's Investors Service.
 He expects more issuance from the sector as financial institutions are under pressure to recognise shadow lending as formal loans.

 Besides big state-owned lenders, the smaller ones are also keen to explore this new instrument.
-Harbin Bank Co and Shengjing Bank Co have announced their plans to raise up to 15 billion yuan (S$3 billion) and 9 billion yuan (S$1.8 billion), respectively, from selling perpetual bonds, according to public filings.
+Harbin Bank Co and Shengjing Bank Co have announced their plans to raise up to 15 billion yuan and nine billion yuan, respectively, from selling perpetual bonds, according to public filings.

-Here is a look at the key characteristics of Bank of China's perpetual bonds, according to its bond prospectus:

-- Indicative pricing range of 4.50 per cent to 4.80 per cent, people familiar with the matter said last week.
+The Bank of China's perpetual bonds have an indicative pricing range of 4.5 per cent to 4.8 per cent, people familiar with the matter said last week.
+There is no coupon step-up, with coupon reset every five years.
+BLOOMBERG